Ph.D. Candidate, Research Assistant

 I decided to use the interpersonal skills I have accumulated over the years to help newcomers in my city.
 Hence, I obtained two certificates in refugee sponsorship from Immigration Canada and, since 2015, I have been a refugee immigration adviser, interpreter and integration trainer for Syrian refugees.
 This gave me hands-on experience with displaced people as many of these refugees have lived in camps or remote areas with bad living conditions for years.

-When not studying, teaching, or interpreting, I enjoy cooking and reading junior fantasy novels and murder mystery books.
+When not studying, teaching, or interpreting, I enjoy cooking, knitting, and reading junior fantasy novels and murder mystery books.